Mene-hub/Mene-hub/README.md

 Currently studing at `Insubria University` in Varese (IT)

-My work style is based on usefull programs for quotidianity and self challenging
+My work style is based on useful programs for quotidianity and self challenging

 **some quotidianity example:**